Each season brings new adventures to Tappahannock and Essex County.

 Learn About:

-The 1728 Court House (Essex County Government Offices) was largely Greek Revival.
-The 1728 courthouse contains the original walls of the old courthouse.
-In 1875 the Tappahannock Baptists organized Centennial Baptist Church.
-The building had been the scene in 1774 of the trial and sentencing to jail of four Baptist ministers for “preaching and expounding the Scriptures contrary to law.”
+The 1728 Court House (Essex County Government Offices): This building, largely Greek Revival in style, retains the original walls of the old courthouse.
+In 1774, it was the site of a trial where four Baptist ministers were jailed for “preaching and expounding the Scriptures contrary to law.”
+Later, in 1875, the Tappahannock Baptists organized Centennial Baptist Church in this historic space.

-Customs House: early 1800s is at the foot of Prince Street.
-Archibald Ritchie owned the lot.
-At the site, John Whitlock operated Whitlock’s Ordinary in the 1760s and 1770s.
-It is now a private home.
+Customs House: Dating back to the early 1800s, this building is located at the foot of Prince Street.
+The lot was once owned by Archibald Ritchie and, in the 1760s and 1770s, John Whitlock operated Whitlock’s Ordinary here.
+Today, it serves as a private residence.

-Scots Arms Tavern, c.
-1680, the oldest building on the tour, has been owned continuously by the Derieux family for more than a century.
-It is now a private residence.
+Scots Arms Tavern (c.
+1680): The oldest building on the tour, Scots Arms Tavern has been owned by the Derieux family for over a century.
+It now serves as a private residence.

-Ritchie House, c.
-1706, at the northeast comer of Prince and Cross streets, reflects Archibald Ritchie’s leading role in Tappahannock in the decades before and after the Revolution.
-The ornate paneling in the house was removed in the 1930s and is on permanent display in the Tappahannock and Essex Rooms at the Winterthur Museum in Wilmington, Delaware.
-The house is now the law offices (rear view of the building) of Dillard and Katona Attorneys and open by appointment.
+Ritchie House (c.
+1706): Located at the northeast corner of Prince and Cross Streets, this house reflects Archibald Ritchie’s prominent role in Tappahannock during the Revolutionary period.
+The ornate paneling from the house, removed in the 1930s, is now displayed at the Winterthur Museum in Wilmington, Delaware.
+The building is now home to the law offices of Dillard and Katona Attorneys and can be visited by appointment.

-The Old Debtor’s Prison on the courthouse green next to the Essex County Courthouse was built prior to 1769.
-It now serves as the Essex Treasurer’s Office.
+The Old Debtor’s Prison: Built before 1769 and located on the courthouse green next to the Essex County Courthouse, this building now houses the Essex Treasurer’s Office.

-The Old Clerk’s Office built in 1808 next door to the courthouse is now the home of the Essex Women’s Club.
+The Old Clerk’s Office: Built in 1808 next to the courthouse, this building is now home to the Essex Women’s Club.

-Henley House (Emerson’s Ordinary), c.
-1718.
-The original section had a center chimney and was probably built in the 1710s.
-The Emerson family began operating the tavern after purchasing the property in 1757.
-Grand fireplaces dominate both ends of the house.
-It is now a private residence and has been extensively restored by the architect George Jennings.
+Henley House (Emerson’s Ordinary, c.
+1718): This historic home, originally featuring a central chimney, was likely built in the 1710s.
+The Emerson family operated a tavern here after purchasing the property in 1757.
+Today, it is a private residence, beautifully restored by architect George Jennings.

-Roane – Wright – Trible House, a brick Georgian mansion built about 1850 by Dr. Lawrence Roane, is now The Essex Inn – a country inn in the heart of Tappahannock.
+Roane – Wright – Trible House: This Georgian mansion, built around 1850 by Dr. Lawrence Roane, is now The Essex Inn, a country inn in the heart of Tappahannock.

-Anderton House, an early plantation house on St. Margaret’s campus, is one of the oldest occupied tracts in Tappahannock.
-Thought to have been built about the same time as the Brockenbrough house, circa 1760, the Anderton House takes its name from the family who owned it in 1947, when it was purchased by St. Margaret’s.
-The Virginia Historic Landmarks survey states that the Anderton family added the southern wing in the 1890s, and St. Margaret’s added the balancing wing in 1971.
-In 1988, the school added another wing to house faculty apartments and student accommodations.
+Anderton House: Situated on St. Margaret’s campus, this early plantation house is one of the oldest occupied properties in Tappahannock, likely built around the same time as the Brockenbrough House, circa 1760.
+Known as the Anderton House, it was named after the family who owned it in 1947 before St. Margaret’s purchased it.
+According to the Virginia Historic Landmarks survey, the Anderton family added a southern wing in the 1890s, and St. Margaret’s balanced the structure with a matching wing in 1971.
+In 1988, the school added another wing to accommodate faculty apartments and student housing.
 This building is not open to the public.

 McCall – Brockenbrough House: Archibald McCall bought the lot from Robert Beverley in 1763 and built or heavily renovated an existing house.
-McCall, a successful merchant and county justice, remained loyal to Britain.
-He favored the British Stamp Act that inflamed Essex in 1766.
-Some of the county’s foremost gentlemen led a mob into McCall’s house.
-The McCall family fled to Britain for the duration of the war, returned afterward and restored his business and social standing.
-The Brockenbrough family purchased the property in 1813.
-It is now a private office on the campus of St. Margaret’s School.
+McCall, a successful merchant, and county justice, remained loyal to Britain and supported the British Stamp Act, which caused a great deal of unrest in Essex in 1766.
+This led some of the county’s prominent gentlemen to lead a mob into his home.
+The McCall family fled to Britain for the duration of the war but returned afterward to restore both their business and social standing.
+The Brockenbrough family purchased the property in 1813, and today it serves as a private office on the campus of St. Margaret’s School.

-St. John’s Episcopal Church, built in 1849 under the rectorship of the Rev. John Peyton McGuire, is the only purely Gothic Revival structure in the county.
-St. John’s is also one of the earliest churches of this style in Virginia.
-Shown by appointment.
+St. John’s Episcopal Church: Built in 1849 under Rev. John Peyton McGuire’s leadership, this is the only purely Gothic Revival structure in Essex County and one of the earliest of its kind in Virginia.
+The church is shown by appointment.

 Modern History